umanzorurrutia/cse15l-lab-reports/lab1-report.md

 [user@sahara ~]$ ls lecture1/messages
 en-us.txt  es-mx.txt  fr.txt  zh-cn.txt
 ```
-- `ls` with a directory path returns a list with the content of the directory passed as the argument as long as the directory exists.
+- `ls` with a directory path returns a list with the directory's content as long as the directory exists.
+- In this example, the working directory was home.
+I used `ls` from the home directory and passed a path for the lecture1 directory to return a list of the contents of the lecture1 directory.

 `ls` With A File Path
 ```